Lessons for Beginners & Improvers

 Teacher: David Booz, has been dancing Scottish since he was a young fellow in Georgina Finlay’s legendary youth demo team.
 Students in one of his previous Beginner Classes were so inspired by his teaching that they got together and established their own weekly social group, which continues to this day.

-East End United Church <map> , 310 Danforth Ave. one block west of Chester station.
-Enter church by the east-side door, go downstairs, turn left to the Gym.
+East End United Church <map>, 310 Danforth Ave. one block west of Chester station.
+Enter church by the east-side door, go downstairs, turn right to the Hurndale Room.

 Class Co-ordinator: Anne Bishop 416.466-4631